 Federal Work Study (FWS): FWS is a federally-funded program which gives students the opportunity to earn part or all of their financial need by working on campus while in school.
 Jobs available include teacher's aide, clerk, groundsperson, custodian and lab assistant.
-The student's wage will be determined by the type and difficulty of the work to which the student is assigned.
+The student's wage will be based on the current student hourly wage schedule at time of employment, level of service, education, training and experience.

 Federal Pell Grant: The Federal Pell Grant is available for undergraduate study until students receive their first bachelor's degree to a maximum of six years of full time study.
-Federal Pell Grants range from \$590 to \$5,815 per academic year depending upon the "Expected Family Contribution" (as determined by the federal government), the cost of attendance and the student's enrollment status.
+Federal Pell Grants range from \$623 to \$6,095 per academic year depending upon the "Expected Family Contribution" (as determined by the federal government), the cost of attendance and the student's enrollment status.
 Amounts subject to change based on the Federal Pell Grant Payment Schedule.
 Undergraduate students who have submitted a valid Student Aid Report (SAR) may qualify for the Federal Pell Grant.

-Federal Supplemental Educational

-Opportunity Grant (FSEOG): FSEOG is a federal grant program for undergraduate students who have "exceptional need" and who have not received a bachelor's degree.
+Federal Supplemental Educational Opportunity Grant (FSEOG): FSEOG is a federal grant program for undergraduate students who have "exceptional need" and who have not received a bachelor's degree.
 First priority will be given to students enrolled full-time with an Expected Family Contribution (EFC) of 900 or below.
 Generally, the maximum FSEOG award at Cuyamaca College will be \$400 per academic year.